vitorvsv/larenv/README.md

 The docker-compose is responsible to build all developer enviroment, than we can configure.

 In line bellow configure the path to your project or folder to apache root.
+Normally use the path '../' if you clone this repository inside of your project.

 ``` /home/vitor/www_vitor/vitor:/app ```

-change too the local where the database files are.
+change too the local where the database files are (The databases are stored out of container).

 ``` ~/bases_larenv:/var/lib/mysql ```